I24-MOTION/i24_database_api/README.md

                            x_position = [1.2])
 print("# documents in collection after insert: ", col.count_documents({}))
 ```
-As of v0.1.1, if a document violates the schema, it bypasses the validation check and prints a message in the console.
-In future versions a schema rule will be strictly enforced.
+As of v0.1.1, if a document violates the schema, it bypasses the validation check and throws a warning in the console.

 ### In future versions

 Additional future enhancements include:
 - use logger in db_writer
+- simply object initiation with less arguments